Fermion localization in higher curvature spacetime: Conclusion

+The localization of left handed standard model fermions requires an external 5D bulk field.
 In this work, we have shown that it is possible to localize the SM fermions in the bulk using the higher curvature dilaton coupled gravity set-up without invoking any external scalar field in the bulk.
-This naturally explains the origin of localization of left handed fermions on the visible brane whereas the right handed fermionic modes get delocalized and obtain their peak inside the bulk.
-We have also obtained the effective 4D mass term on the visible brane which depends on the GB coupling parameters and dilaton coupling.
-Different values of these parameters yield different fermion mass values leading to a possible explanation of flavour hierarchy among standard model fermions.Our work thus offers a natural origin of the standard model flavour hierarchy in a warped braneworld model through the higher order quantum corrections over Einstein's gravity.
+This, then naturally explains the origin of localization of left handed fermions in the visible brane whereas the right handed fermionic modes get delocalized and obtain their peak inside the bulk.
+We have also obtained the effective 4D mass term in the brane which depends on the GB coupling parameters and dilaton coupling.
+Thus a string inspired background with higher curvature Gauss-Bonnet term and dilaton field in the bulk offers a natural explanation for the fermion localization on our brane.